The Fractal Engine

 Because the raytracer computes the intermediate curves every frame and the 10 curves move at different speed horizontally to fake a depth perception, you will see some glitches when moving left or right (the points of the curve pair are shifted, giving different starting and ending points for the interpolation).

-A video showing the Fractal Viewer in action, using the 3 different rendering methods (original, intermediate and raytraced)
+2 videos showing the Fractal Viewer in action, using the 3 different rendering methods (original, intermediate and raytraced):

 You can download the Fractal Viewer and its C# source code here (it requires the Microsoft Framework .NET 3.5):